OriginProtocol/origin-dollar/contracts/README.md

 ## Coverage

+The Hardhat plug-in [solidity-coverage](https://github.com/sc-forks/solidity-coverage#solidity-coverage) is used to gather Solidity code coverage.
+The configuration is in [.solcover.js](./.solcover.js).
+The coverage output is written to `coverage.json`.

 [Codecov](https://about.codecov.io/) is used to report Solidity code coverage.
 The coverage reports for this repository can be found [here](https://app.codecov.io/gh/OriginProtocol/origin-dollar).

 ```